-- 1. developing policies based on Children's Services guidance documents for their specialist area; - 2. updating colleagues within the school in any change in practice; - 3. issuing safety guidance for their curriculum area; - 4. carrying out risk assessments for their specialist areas.
+- 1. updating colleagues within the school in any change in practice; - 2. issuing safety guidance for their curriculum area; - 3. carrying out risk assessments for their specialist areas.

 3.8 Teachers

 Teachers are responsible to their Head of Key Stage for the immediate safety of the pupils in their classroom.
 Nominated teachers are responsible for their own classroom and associated equipment and as such it is their responsibility to ensure that it is maintained to a high standard with respect to health and safety issues.